IlyaGershman/easy-poll/README.md

 });
 ```

-for the more complete spec, you can refer to the `doPolling.test.ts` file.
+for more complete spec, you can refer to the `doPolling.test.ts` file.

 ### <h2>subscribePolling()</h2>

 You can also subscribe to the execution of the polling.
 It uses the same engine under the hood.
+Every time polling event is triggered, the `subscribe` function will be called.

 ```ts
 import { subscribePolling } from '@ilyagershman/easy-poll';